tml3nr/RuneOS-1/README.md

 # If RPi not show up:
 #  - RPi 4 may listed as unknown
+#  - If used wired LAN, start over again
 #  - If not use wired LAN:
 #     - Power off RPi
 #     - Connect with wired LAN
 #     - Power on RPi
 #     - Scan again
 #     - If still not found, start over again

 # set ip
 read -r -p "Raspberry Pi IP: " rpiip; echo